Plant health controls

-Some plants and plant produce are prohibited from entering this country from outside the EU while others must meet certain requirements and be accompanied by a phytosanitary certificate.
+Some plants or plant products which host or can carry plant pests are prohibited from entering Great Britain while others must meet certain requirements and be accompanied by a phytosanitary certificate.

-Importers must check if a plant or plant product requires phytosanitary certification to be allowed entry into the EU.
-You must register with Defra before you import any controlled plants or plant products.
-These certificates confirm that the goods have been inspected in their country of origin and meet EU standards on the absence of pests and diseases.
+Just as for imports from non-EU countries, importers must check if a plant or plant product requires phytosanitary certification to be allowed entry into Great Britain.
+You must also register with the relevant competent authority before importing any controlled plants or plant products.

-The PHSI provide a range of chargeable services to help you export plants, plant products, fruit and vegetables, seeds, soil or agricultural machinery to countries outside the EU.
+The PHSI provides a range of chargeable services to help you export plants, plant products, fruit and vegetables, seeds, soil or agricultural machinery to countries outside Great Britain.
 All material must satisfy the plant health requirements of the importing country.

-Requirements for forestry and wood are covered by separate Plant Health (Forestry) legislation.
-For more information on this, call the Forestry Commission Plant Health Service helpline on 0300 067 5155.
+Requirements for forestry and wood are covered by Plant Health (Forestry) legislation.
+For more information about this, read Forestry Commission advice how to export wood and timber products.